graalvm/graal-io-website/gcn/docs/gcn-modules/streaming/includes/analytics-service.md

 To keep this guide simple there is no database persistence: the _Analytics_ microservice keeps book analytics in memory.
-The GCN launcher created a class named `AnalyticsService` in _lib/src/main/java/com/example/consumer/AnalyticsService.java_ with the following contents:
+The GCN Launcher created a class named `AnalyticsService` in _lib/src/main/java/com/example/consumer/AnalyticsService.java_ with the following contents:

 ```java
 package com.example.consumer;